The Brown measure of the sum of a self-adjoint element and an elliptic element: Introduction

 \subsection{The sum of a self-adjoint element and an elliptic element}

-The elliptic element is an element in a $W^*$-probability space of the form $z = x+iy$ where $x$ and $y$ are freely independent semicircular elements, possibly with different variances.
+An elliptic element is an element in a $W^*$-probability space of the form $z = x+iy$ where $x$ and $y$ are freely independent semicircular elements, possibly with different variances.
+By substracting the mean $\tau(z)$ if necessary, we only consider the case $\tau(z) = 0$ in this paper.
 The variance of such an element is given by

 Once the variance of $z$ is given, say $s$, there are several possibilities for the variances of $x$ and $y$.
 We use the parameters $t = 2\tau(y^*y)$, and $\tau(x^*x) = s-\frac{t}{2}$.
 Under the parameters $s$, $t$, the elliptic element $z$ then has the form